jacobobryant/biff/slate/source/index.html.md

 - Start a Crux node.
 - Start a Crux transaction listener, which notifies clients when data they've subscribed to has changed.
 It also runs database triggers.
-- Listen for websocket connections and sets up event handlers (via Sente).
+- Listen for web socket connections (via sente).
+- Set up web socket event handlers, including front-end query and transaction handlers.
 - Set up HTTP routes (via Reitit), including routes for authentication.
 - Start a web server (Jetty).
 - Populate `www/` with static resources.